 Department of Women's Health

 The Department of Women's Health includes the Women’s Health Clinic (OB/GYN), Labor and Delivery Unit, Mother-Baby Unit and Special Care Nursery.
-The Department of Women's Health product line provides a wide spectrum of health care by OB/GYN specialty physicians, certified nurse midwives, nurse practitioners, registered nurses, licensed practical nurses, nursing assistants and administrative staff.
+The Department of Women's Health product line provides a wide spectrum of health care by obstetrical and gynecological specialty physicians, certified nurse midwives, nurse practitioners, registered nurses, nationaly certified obstetrical registered nurses, licensed practical nurses, nursing assistants and administrative staff.

 Women’s Health Clinic (OB/GYN)